About Marcus Ferguson

 Marcus brings to his work a rare combination of practical, results oriented thinking and deep psychological and spiritual understanding.
 He has the ability to make complex ideas seem simple, and to make the esoteric practical.
 His ability to impact people and change their lives is evident from the very first session you have with him.

 Marcus is a counsellor and psychotherapist with over 20 years experience.
-He holds degrees in psychology, physics and exercise science, and is currently undertaking post-graduate studies in psychology.
+He holds an Honours degree in psychology, as well as degrees in physics and exercise science.
 He holds diplomas in counselling and shamanic practice, multiple certifications in NLP and Hypnosis, and has trained in gestalt therapy, bioenergetics, and multiple approaches to counsellng, including cognitive-behavioural therapy, solution-focused counselling and narrative therapy.
 Marcus has also been initiated as a shaman.